The Museum of Colonial Art or Count Casa Bayona

 Arriving at the living room, it seems that the XIXth century is still there.
 A large table holds the European glasswork, while the showcase, which the wood is aristocratically decorated, keeps mantles finely bordered and very ancient dishes, similar to the ones that decorate the walls.

-In the room named The Dormitory, we still find the furniture belonged to the San Juan de Jaruco count.
+In the room named "The Dormitory", we still find the furniture belonged to the San Juan de Jaruco count.
 There is there a corner prepared for the prayer, as well as other religious elements, or even the clothing used by women at that time.

-In order to bring new knowledge to the national culture, the Museum develops a program of guided visits, instructive courses, seminaries with specialists, as well as other cultural activities.
+In order to bring new knowledge to national culture, the Museum develops a program of guided visits, instructive courses, seminaries with specialists, as well as other cultural activities.

 Subordinated to the Havana Historian's Office, the Museum of Colonial Art open its doors from Tuesday to Sunday, from 9:30 AM to 5 PM.